 At 2nd renewal, there is NO commission and NO surrender charge.

-Premium Tax (TBD)
+Premium Tax

-Ceres Life may impose a premium tax at issue or when the annuitization period begins.
+Ceres Life will not charge the policyholder a premium tax at issue, but reserve the right to charge upon the annuitization start date.
 However, this tax is applicable only in certain states and under specific circumstances.

 Premium tax is to be reviewed by a tax department.
 FAST is configured to